jiristo/web_jiristo/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a data scientist with a master's degree in Applied Economics.
-Consequently, I am passionate about technology and data that generate economic value.
-Currently, I am working on two projects at two different companies; forecasting engine and a recommender system respectively.
+I am a Data Scientist  passionate about technology and data that generate economic value.
 I solve business problems through the broad-based application of data science and creativity.
-For example, I use visualization tools to encover insight that can later I embed into robust models but still explainable models.
+For example, I am experienced in solving a cold-start problem in a recommender system.